WittmannF/deepfeatx/README.md

-# Project name here
+# AutoFE: Deep Learning-based Automatic Feature Extraction
-> Summary description here.
+> Automatic Feature Extraction in Images and Texts using Transfer Learning

 This file will become your README and also the index of your documentation.